LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

-Now we will run the code below
+Now we will run the code below.

 ```csharp
     public class Orange : Apple